 Definition: Percentage of adults age 65 and older who reported their health was very good or excellent

-Self-reported health status is a measure of how individuals perceive their health.
-It is a subjective measure of health-related quality of life and is not limited to specific health conditions or outcomes.
-Instead, it is informed by life experiences, the health of others in one’s life, support from family and friends and other factors affecting well-being.
+Self-reported health status measures how individuals perceive their health.
+It is a subjective measure of health-related quality of life that is not limited to specific health conditions or outcomes, but also factors in social support, ability and ease of functioning and other socioeconomic, environmental and cultural components.
 Health status is used to track the health of a population over time and is an independent predictor of mortality, which makes this measure a good predictor of both short- and long-term mortality as well as future use of health care, particularly among those age 65 and older.

 According to America’s Health Rankings analysis, the prevalence of adults age 65 and older who report “very good” or “excellent” health is higher among: